How to Navigate through TES

 • User Preferences

-• Available to anyone with a TES account, users can change their password and set their default login page.
+• Available to anyone with a TES account, a user can change the individual's account password and set a default login page.

 • Dashboard